hyunyoung2/Hyunyoung2_Korean_Automatic_Spacing/README.md

 # Korean Automatic Spacing(한국어 자동 띄어 쓰기)-close

+- This is the same from [Hyunyoung2_Korean_Automatic_Spacing_Open](https://github.com/hyunyoung2/Hyunyoung2_Korean_Automatic_Spacing_Open). the reasone this codes is separate is because I have to submit this code to two parts.

 This Korean automatic spacing is made, in particular, on the following version.

 ```